thomkok18/Rebrickable-Build-Together/README.md

 Follow these simple steps to save and upload your `.ldr` file changes to the repository.

 ### 1. Install Git
-To commit and push changes, you need to install Git first.
+To commit and push changes to this repository, you need to install Git first.
 Follow these steps:

 #### For Windows:
 1. Download Git from the official website: [https://git-scm.com/download/win](https://git-scm.com/download/win)